Are you planning to start a business in Japan?

 Please be aware that if you choose installments as a payment method, the total amount of the registration fee for 10 years ends up higher than if it were paid in a lump sum.

-Upon receipt of the registration fee, the Japan Patent Office will record the trademark right in the Trademark Register in approximately one or two weeks, and then will send to you rather thick sheets of paper called the "Certificate of Trademark Registration" in about two weeks after the registration.
+Upon receipt of the registration fee, the Japan Patent Office will record the trademark right in the Trademark Register within several days, and then will send to you thick sheets of paper "Certificate of Trademark Registration" in about two weeks after the registration.

 Japan adapts post-registration opposition system.

-After a trademark is registered in Japan, the trademark registration will be re-published in the Official Gazette in a week or so.
-Any third parties can file an opposition against the registration of the trademark within 2 months from the date of publication.
+After a trademark is registered in Japan, the trademark registration will be re-published in the Trademark Bulletin in about two weeks.
+Any third party can file an opposition to registration of the trademark within 2 months from the date of publication.

-Nevertheless, the probability for an opposition to be filed is ralatively low in Japan.
+Nevertheless, the probability for an opposition to be filed is relatively low in Japan.